1997vijay/1997vijay/README.md

-- 👋 Hi, I’m Vijay Kumar. urrently Working in Cognizant Technology Solutions as a Programmer Analyst.
+- 👋 Hi, I’m Vijay Kumar.
+Currently Working in Fractal Analytics as a Azure Data Engineer.
-- 👀 I’m interested in Machine Learning and Artificial intelligence
-- 🌱 I’m currently learning lot of things like Machine Learning , Computer Vision and Deep Learning.
-- 📫 You can contact me via email '1140vijaykumar@gmail.com' or from the <a href="https://www.linkedin.com/in/1997-vijay-kumar/">Linkedin</a>

 <!---
 1997vijay/1997vijay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.